Basement Foundation Inspections & Repairs

 While some foundation repairs may not need the evaluation of a professional licensed engineer, just keep in mind before you call a foundation repair company, you should have some knowledge before signing a contract with them.
 Depending on the type of repair, vertical or horizontal movement will typically require the following proven solutions:

-- Concrete Reinforcement - Inserting steel rebar, spaced accordingly into the wall cavities of the concrete block walls, will help stabilize bowed basement walls.
+• Concrete Reinforcement - Inserting strategically spaced steel rebar into the cavities of the concrete block, will help stabilize bowed basement walls.

 Your Basement Foundation Inspection & Repair Experts